lawrence-chillrud/ece475/README.md

 ## 1. Requirements

-The dependencies needed to run all code in this repository are listed in the `requirements.txt` file.
 We also provide the `environment.yml` YAML file for easy cloning of the exact conda virtual environment used to run all project scripts.
-With [conda](https://conda.io/projects/conda/en/latest/user-guide/install/download.html) installed, simply run:
+With [conda](https://conda.io/projects/conda/en/latest/user-guide/install/download.html) installed, simply run the following line in `ece475` directory:

 ```conda env create --file environment.yml```